This content was updated for accuracy and relevance on November 3rd, 2020

 Without lye in soap making, there would only be puddles of fat and oil.
 In fact, if a soap bar is not made primarily of cleansing alkalized oils, the FDA does not consider it a soap at all!

+What is soap without lye?
 Why, it’s not soap at all!
 Syndets (synthetic detergents), which are the most common forms of cleansers on the market, are surfactants bound together in a bar to cleanse and lather.

 Sodium tallowate– produced by a reaction between lye and animal fat